vmware-archive/projectmonitor/README.md

 can swamp the builds.
 On the other hand, you don't want CiMonitor displaying stale information.
 At Pivotal we set it up to run every 3 minutes.
 Also, make sure that you set your PATH correctly in crontab to include the 'bundle' executable.

+### Start workers

+The cron job above will add jobs to the queue, which workers will execute.
+To start running the workers, use the following command:

+    rake start_workers

+The default number of workers is 2, but if you wanted 3 you would call it like this:

+    rake start_workers[3]

+These workers need only be started once per system reboot, and must be running for your project statuses to update.
+To stop the workers, run this command:

+    rake stop_workers

+The workers are implemented using the [delayed_job gem](http://github.com/collectiveidea/delayed_job).
+The workers are configured to have a maximum timeout of 1 minute when polling project status.
+If you want to change this setting, you can edit config/initializers/delayed_job_config.rb

 ### Start the application

 Execute: